reddybdr/Online-Examination-System/readme.txt

      4.DB_NAME   - this is the name of the database in which you have imported the dbtables.sql(dump)

   There is a default admin for this system
-  The account details are
+  The account details are:
   username:admin password:123456

-  Yippe you are ready to test this online examination system please feel free to mail me to let me know your suggestions or ideas or problems in this system iam just a starter in this field pls encourage me with your feedback my mail id is ravitejak@live.in
+ Yippe you are ready to test this online examination system.
+ Please feel free to mail me to let me know your suggestions or ideas or problems in this system.
+ I am just a starter in this field pls encourage me with your feedback.
+ Contact Mail ID: ravitejak@live.in